haseebsiddiqui/dttt/README.md

 # Date & Time Tracking Tools

-This is a series of related tools related to date and time tracking.
+This is a series of related tools that handle date and time tracking.

 - Multiple Events Countdown Timer
 - Daily Event Tracker